-The main difference between a roller bearings and a ball bearing is in the contact areas of the rolling elements.
+The main difference between a ball bearing and a roller bearing is in the contact areas of the rolling elements.
 Rollers have linear contact while balls have point contact.
-Roller bearings therefore have higher radial load carrying capacities, but usually operate at lower speeds due to greater friction caused by a larger contact area.
-This makes roller bearings more suitable for use in heavy assemblies.
-Roller bearings can have either cylindrical or tapered rollers – each having unique benefits over the other and are chosen depending upon application requirements.
+Roller bearings, therefore, have higher radial load-carrying capacities, but usually operate at lower speeds due to greater friction caused by a larger contact area.
+This makes the roller bearing more suitable for use in heavy assemblies.
+These bearings can have either cylindrical or tapered rollers – each having its unique benefits over the other and are chosen depending upon application requirements.